-Will Lam is a prospective Lighthouse Labs student, and is currently accepted into the January 2016 iOS cohort in Toronto.
-In this excerpt from his blog, Will gives us a peek inside the LHL admissions process.
-Will is currently learning Swift and Objective-C through his 90 day "App90X" challenge where he's creating an app a day.
+Will Lam was a prospective Lighthouse Labs student for the January 2016 iOS cohort in Toronto when he wrote this blog.
+In this excerpt, Will gives us a peek inside the LHL admissions process.
+Will is currently learning Swift and Objective-C through his 90-day "App90X" challenge where he's creating an app a day.
 He's looking to change things up after doing stints in product management and product marketing.
 He loves good coffee and gives great hugs.

 For those who don’t know, I’ve decided to go full steam ahead with learning iOS after parting ways with Uberflip.
 Last week after formally applying for their iOS January intake, I was invited to drop by the Lighthouse Labs Toronto office located in HIGHLINE’s (an investor in Lighthouse Labs) co-working space.
 I was warmly greeted by Rachel Greenspan, Director of Admissions in Toronto.